UA-112830647-1

 • TIMS Trekking Permit (Trekking Information Management System) Card for the Annapurna Trek

-• Kathmandu to Besisahar Transport by Local Bus to Syange ( private vehicle are available by adding extra cost).
+• Kathmandu to Besisahar Transport by Local Bus to Syange ( private vehicles are available by adding extra cost).

 • Jomsom Pokhara Flight